 James Rudolph, IDSA

 James Rudolph is an Assistant Professor of Industrial Design at the University of Notre Dame.
-James’ work occurs at the intersection of advanced technological breakthroughs and pivotal healthcare challenges.
-Recent research focuses on integrating human-centered design principles and practices to bring impactful healthcare solutions to market.
+His work occurs at the intersection of advanced technological breakthroughs and pivotal healthcare challenges, utilizing research supported design principles and practices to bring impactful healthcare solutions to market.
 Prior to joining the faculty at Notre Dame, James led design and development programs for a wide array of healthcare and consumer electronics businesses, ranging from globally recognized Fortune 500 companies to nascent medical device start-ups.

 Host & Presenter